agl4/ansible-role-pyenv/README.md

 # Pyenv setup with ansible

 Ansible role to set up [pyenv](https://github.com/pyenv/pyenv) and install different Python versions.
+It does not set up your shell for using pyenv though.
+See pyenv documentation for this.

 ## Requirements